Why Depth of Field is Important to your Photos

 Deep DoF shot at f/22

 For many ‘scene’ shots, you’re going to want to keep as much of the scene in focus as possible.
-This means using a narrow aperture and a deep DoF which allows the viewers eyes to make their way round the whole photo and explore it.
-I chose this photo as an example as you can clearly see that there’s a lot of depth to it and plenty of places for your eyes to wander.
+This means using a narrow aperture and a deep DoF, allowing the viewer to explore the entire photo.
+I chose this as an example as you can clearly see that there’s a lot of depth and plenty of places for your eyes to wander.

-If you’re having any trouble understanding any of this, then I strongly sugest you read the 3 articles linked inside of this post.
+If you’re having trouble understanding any of this, I strongly suggest you read the 3 articles linked inside of this post.